-- 1. The CRRDA to work collaboratively with BCC to investigate opportunities for the Brisbane Metro station to be orientated to the central bridge, and to provide direct and convenient connections that maximise ease of access to and from the stations. - 2.
-The CRRDA, in collaboration with BCC and DTMR to investigate improved pedestrian crossings on Ipswich Road and Annerley Road to provide continuous connections from the central bridge. - 3.
-The CRRDA to collaborate with MSH and other state departments to identify direct connections, design elements, interface and passive surveillance requirements for future redevelopment of sites within the PDA that have an interface with the central bridge.
+- 1. The MEDQ (or its delegate), to work collaboratively with BCC to investigate opportunities for the Brisbane Metro station to be orientated to the central bridge, and to provide direct and convenient connections that maximise ease of access to and from the stations. - 2.
+The MEDQ (or its delegate), in collaboration with BCC and TMR to investigate improved pedestrian crossings on Ipswich Road and Annerley Road to provide continuous connections from the central bridge. - 3.
+The MEDQ (or its delegate), to collaborate with MSH, other state departments and developers to identify direct connections, design elements, interface and passive surveillance requirements for future redevelopment of sites within the PDA that have an interface with the central bridge.